CourseLeaf Modules

 About NDSU CourseLeaf Modules

-• CourseLeaf Catalog Module (CAT) is a catalog management software that offers NDSU a web-based solution for the editing and publication of the annual online catalog (bulletin).
+• CourseLeaf Catalog Module (CAT) is a catalog management platform that offers NDSU a web-based solution for the editing and publication of the annual online catalog.
 CAT integrates with Campus Connection to maintain a single source of truth while making sure course and program information is always up to date.
-Catalog content can be generated from Campus Connection or catalog archive to save time and increase accuracy for publication.

 • CourseLeaf Curriculum Module (CIM) is a course inventory and curriculum management platform designed for the online modification and editing of curriculum, which includes both academic programs (majors/minors/certificates) and courses.
-The software replaces paper editing and filing with new electronic online forms and automated workflow processes at various approval levels.
-The online nature of the software allows for transparency and the ability to track filed requests, customize workflows, provide notifications, and verify activity.
+The software replaces paper editing and filing with electronic online forms and automated workflow processes at various approval levels.
+The online nature of the software allows for transparency during the review process and the ability to track filed proposals, automated workflows, provide notifications, and verify activity.

 • CourseLeaf Section Scheduler (CLSS) is an online section scheduler that centralizes and manages NDSU's course schedule across departments while maximizing class placement to drive student success.
-The platform eliminates manual data entry, streamlines schedule changes and create, validates against NDSU policies, configures meeting patterns, and enhances section schedule data reporting.
+The platform eliminates manual data entry, streamlines schedule creation and changes, validates schedule submissions against NDSU policies, configures meeting patterns, and enhances section schedule data reporting.

-• CourseLeaf integrates with existing campus authentication and uses your NDSU electronic ID.
+CourseLeaf integrates with existing campus authentication and uses your NDSU electronic ID.
 The same electronic ID used for logging into campus computers.
+For assistance with access to CourseLeaf, please contact the Office of Registration and Records at 701-231-7981.

 CourseLeaf Availability, Deadlines for Submissions, and Effective Dating of Programs/Courses

-• August-March – New and existing program and course proposals may be submitted during this time for review
+• September - Mid-March — New and existing program and course proposals may be submitted during this time for review

-• March-May – Submitted proposals may continue to be approved and advance through to the final Faculty Senate meeting of the academic year
+• Mid-March - May — Submitted proposals may continue to be approved and advance through to the final Faculty Senate meeting of the academic year

-• June-July – the system is unavailable for annual maintenance
+• June - August — the system is unavailable for annual maintenance

 • New programs and edits to existing programs go into effect the fall of each academic year.